afatehpuria787/MLDS-CTA-Project/README.md

 ```
 http://localhost:8000
 ```
-(or just click the link in this README)

-You’ll see:

-Chicago map

-Every train as a colored dot

-Smooth motion between updates

-Popups showing speed, heading, next station, delayed status, etc.
+Hover over Chicago's map to see every train as a colored dot, with popups showing speed, heading, next station, delayed status, etc. The map is animated and with update automatically every 30 seconds to show the train's latest location!

 # Stopping the container
 ![Stop Demo](assets/stopping.gif)